OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 <em>

 - What similar work have we already successfully completed?
-- Is this something that have already been built by others?
+- Is this something that has already been built by others?
-- What other related learnings we have?
+- What other related learnings do we have?
-- Are there useful academic literature or other articles related with this topic? (provide links)
+- Are there useful academic literature or other articles related to this topic? (provide links)
 - Have we built a relevant prototype previously?
 - Do we have a rough mock for the UI/UX?
 - Do we have a schematic for the system?